A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: LCOLSS Survey

-For more details on the redshift measurements, SN rate estimates, and lensing magnifications, shown in Figure \ref{fig:target_data}, see \citet{shu_prediction_2018} and \citet{shu_sloan_2017}.
+For more details on the redshift measurements, SFR calculations, SN rate estimates, and lensing magnifications, see \citet{shu_prediction_2018} and \citet{shu_sloan_2017}.
+The distributions of SN rates, redshifts (both for source and lens galaxies), and the magnifications can be seen in Figure \ref{fig:target_data}.
 The resulting distributions of the peak brightness, in the \rp filter, for the various SN types are shown in Figure \ref{fig:SNpks}.
+This figure also displays the peak brightness distributions for three individual sources.